-The Act requires us to collect additional information from you and anyone acting on your behalf, to verify your identity and address, other information regarding your relationship with TSB, how you intend to use TSB’s services and at times, other information relating to your financial position.
+The Act requires us to collect additional information from you and anyone acting on your behalf.
+This is to verify your identity and address, other information regarding your relationship with TSB, how you intend to use TSB’s services and at times, other information relating to your financial position.
 You may need to show us an original or ‘certified copies’ of identity documents such as your passport, birth certificate or driver’s licence, along with a document that confirms your address – such as a recent utility bill.

 The Act applies to both new and existing customers, so we may require extra information from you even if you have been with TSB for some time.
 We may also need to ask for additional information if your account activity changes over time and ask how you are using your accounts.

-You may need to provide us with additional information when opening a new bank account, when sending, receiving or transferring funds, if there’s a change in your account activity, change your personal details or change the way you bank with us (e.g. you start trading as a business), and potentially under other circumstances.
+You may need to provide us with additional information when opening a new bank account, when sending, receiving or transferring funds, if there’s a change in your account activity, change to your personal details or change in the way you bank with us (e.g. you start trading as a business), and potentially under other circumstances.

-Under the Act, all financial institutions, law firms and real estate agents are required to verify their customer’s physical address.
+Under the Act, all financial institutions are required to verify their customer’s physical address.